|Cuff-Alvarado, Stephanie||Government, and Economics|

 ACADEMY MULTIMEDIA - P Grade 10 ◉

-Multimedia I is an introductory course designed to train students on how to use industry standard digital editing software, computer hardware, and hardware equipments including a digital camera.
+Multimedia I is an introductory course designed to train students on how to use industry standard digital editing software, computer hardware, and hardware equipment including a digital camera.
 Students also have introductory instruction in design, rules of composition, graphic design, vector illustration, publishing design, animation, photography and video recording.
 Students will learn skills related to and used in real world careers.
 This course covers Adobe CS6.

 (Meets the “F” Visual & Performing Art requirement for UC/CSU.)